tectalic/woocommerce-australia/readme.txt

 It improves WooCommerce in the following ways:

 * BACS Payment Method: renames "Sort Code" to "BSB".
+* Checkout improvements if selling to Australia only:
+  * Rename "Town / City" field label to "Suburb"
+  * Rename "State / County" field label to "State"
+  * Rename "Postcode / Zip" field label to "Postcode"

 If you have any other suggestions for how WooCommerce can be improved for Australian-based stores, please [add your suggestion via GitHub](https://github.com/OM4/woocommerce-australia/issues).